9-Year-Old Chess Prodigy Will Be Allowed To Remain In U.K.

 Shreyas has lived in the U.K. since he was 3 and has played chess since he was 5.
 Now, within his age bracket, he is the top chess player in England and one of the top 10 globally.
 He was the youngest English player to ever earn a FIDE title, becoming a "candidate master" at the age of 7, the English Chess Federation says.

 His father, Jitendra Singh, is an IT project manager who brought his family to England on a temporary work visa, the BBC reports.
 Singh's employer wanted to keep him, but his visa was set to expire in September, with no possibility for renewal.
-A longer visa would only be available if Singh made more than £120,000 (more than $150,000) a year, which he didn't.
+A longer visa would be available only if Singh made more than £120,000 (more than $150,000) a year, which he didn't.

 Singh asked the British government to make an exception for his family, given his son's tremendous talent.
 He said Shreyas had received support and recognition in the U.K., which he wasn't sure would be available in India.

-Note: A previous version of this story misspelled Garry Kasparov's first name as Gary.